What Is Earnest Money and How Does It Work?

 Do I have to fill out any tax forms with earnest money?

-If the amount of earnest money you have to put down exceeds $9,000, federal law will require you to fill out a W-9.
+If the amount of earnest money you must put down exceeds $9,000, federal law will require you to fill out a W-9.

 This is only done since the money you place in escrow can receive interest, and you might want to collect that while it's waiting there.

-However, this may not be worth it if the earnest money is less than $9,000, although you may be asked by the seller to do so.
+However, this may not be worth it if the earnest money is less than $9,000, although the seller may ask you to do so.

 Some brokerages will require you to fill out the W-9 form regardless to protect themselves in case of an audit.